Thousands bid farewell to Maradona in Argentina amid clashes

 Thousands bid farewell to Maradona in Argentina amid clashesNew

-BUENOS AIRES (AP) — Tens of thousands of fans have filed past the coffin of Diego Maradona, Argentina’s most iconic soccer star in ceremonies that mixed head-of-state-like honors with the chaos of a rowdy stadium.
+BUENOS AIRES (AP) — Tens of thousands of fans have filed past the coffin of Argentine soccer superstar Diego Maradona in ceremonies that mixed head-of-state-like honors with the chaos of a rowdy stadium.
 Fans singing soccer anthems and some draped in the national flag formed a line more than 20 blocks long Thursday.
 Some clashed with police when officers tried to cut off the crowd as time for viewing drew short.
-The scenario was that of a state funeral, a casket laid out in the presidential palace.
-But the atmosphere often was that of a stadium — chanting, singing, pushing and the occasional whiff of alcohol.
+Viewing was halted shortly before 6 p.m. local time as the family wished and the body of the Argentine icon was taken away for burial, frustrating many that were waiting to pay their respects.